Peugeot 104: Prototypes

+Electric Prototype

+In 1975, Peugeot partnered with Alstom and EDF to produce 7 prototypes with electric power (4 coupes and 3 vans).
+This led to the beginning of the modern electric movement for Peugeot, and they continued to refine the idea with the J5 and J9 utility vehicles.
+Finally, the Peugeot 205 was the start of their full scale attempt to perfect their electric cars and once the Peugeot 106 was released, an electric version was sold to the public.

 Related cars

 Citroën LN / LNA

 After Peugeot assumed control of Citroën in 1975, forming the PSA Group, the 104 coupé bodywork was shared with the 602 cc two-cylinder engined Citroën LN.
 In 1982 this car was fitted with the more modern 652 cc engine of the Visa in 1983 to become the LNA, before production ended in 1985.

 Citroën Visa

 The mechanical configuration of the 104 (with longer travel suspension), was also used in the Citroën Visa, leading to the abandonment of the Citroën Prototype Y plan for the Visa, although that plan went on to be used on Romanian-built cars.
 The Visa, unlike the LN / LNA, had its own distinctive body style and packaging.
 It remained in production until 1988, the same year as the 104's demise.
 The Citroën C15 box van version of the Visa was in production with updated engines and transmissions until 2005.